Assigning Services to a New Single Node

 +

-By means of the REST API, services can be assigned to a new, single-node cluster.
+Use the REST API to assign services to a new, single-node cluster.

 HTTP Method and URI